 Support and Resistance Video

-Below is an example of a trading video which displays how to day trade a range using the RSI indicator.
+Below is an example of a trading video that displays how to day trade a range using the RSI indicator

 Example of Support and Resistance in Action with Volume